mda-primetr/Spencer_et_al_2021/docs/WGSHuman.md

 | Interpro_featuretable | Functional description of each unique Interpro accession |
 | GO_PPM | **Relative abundances** of bases covering CDSs belonging to each unique GO ([Gene Ontology](https://en.wikipedia.org/wiki/Gene_Ontology)) accession, annotated with [Interproscan](https://www.ebi.ac.uk/interpro/about/interpro/), in Parts Per Million (PPM) |
 | GO_featuretable | Functional description (term) of each unique [Gene Ontology](https://en.wikipedia.org/wiki/Gene_Ontology) accession |

+Note that for LKT features, only LKTs > 50 PPM in at least 5 % of samples were included; for all functional features (i.e. non-taxonomical features), only features > 5 PPM in at least 5 % of samples were included.